Exclusive 8-Day Photo Tour to Kenya

 Extras

-We offer this photo tour with two overnight stays in Nairobi (most flights from abroad arrive late at night), transfer from the airport to the hotel and transfer forth and back to the Masai Mara.
+I offer this photo tour with one overnight stay in Nairobi (most flights from abroad arrive late at night), six nights in the Mara, transfer from the airport to the hotel and transfer forth and back to the Masai Mara.
 If you want to extend your holiday with a visit to one of the other reserves in Kenya, a stay on the coast, or if you want to fly on to Southern Africa, that is of course possible.
-We have contacts in both Kenya and Southern Africa who can help you with this, but of course you can also make further arrangements yourself.
+I have contacts in both Kenya and Southern Africa who can help you with this, but of course you can also make further arrangements yourself.

 What does a safari day look like?